5 Times You Should Never Use WD-40

 WD-40 is known for its thousands of uses, but there are a few times that you should avoid using the product.

 Do-it-yourself-ers commonly use WD-40 on squeaky door hinges, but Brian Gow, President of Scheel Window & Door, says that the product attracts dust, which won’t help the issue.
 “As a result, your door hinges will slowly darken and turn black and dirty looking,” Gow says.
 “Always make sure to properly wipe away the residue with hot, soapy, water after applications to avoid this.”
 Gow also says to remember to dry the hinges after to avoid any rusting.
-Find out more ways to fix squeaky doors and floors in your home.

 Some people suffering from arthritis claim that using WD-40 on their stiff joints is helpful.
 But this is not recommended by doctors, and the company doesn’t recommend using the product for any medical purposes.
 It is advised to wash your body with soap and water if your skin does come into contact with the product.
 There are other oils, creams, and other remedies you can use instead.